veekaybee/veekaybee.github.io/_posts/2017-02-01-facebook-is-collecting-this.md

 ![](https://raw.githubusercontent.com/veekaybee/veekaybee.github.io/master/images/selfie.png)

 This program, called DeepFace, is a fantastic way to get more accurate tags.
-This is also a fantastic way to violate someone's privacy For example, what if you don't want to be tagged?
+This is also a fantastic way to violate someone's privacy.
+For example, what if you don't want to be tagged?
 Like, if you're at a government protest?
 Or, even, simply, if you went to a concert with one friend instead of the other and didn't want to let one know?

 Unfortunately, privacy of movement soon won't be an option.
 Facebook is working on ways to [identify people hidden in pictures.](http://fortune.com/2015/06/23/facebook-facial-recognition/) The Facebook [paper on DeepFace notes](https://www.cs.toronto.edu/~ranzato/publications/taigman_cvpr14.pdf) that, "The social and cultural implications of face recognition technologies are far reaching", and yet does not at all talk about the possible privacy dangers with having your face tagged, [for example](http://spectrum.ieee.org/biomedical/imaging/facebooks-face-recognition-tech-goes-on-trial),